 The same transformation is applied to the provided weather service fronts.
-Note that some provided weather service fronts are separate lines in the label file, but end up as a single longer front due to being connected due to the coarser grid used in the analysis, e.g. 0.25° our analysis.
+Note that some provided weather service fronts are separate lines in the label file, but end up as a single longer front due to being connected due to the coarser grid used in our analysis.